Infertility

 POI – Premature Ovarian Insufficiency

-What is POI
+What is Premature Ovarian Insufficiency

 Premature Ovarian Insufficiency, or POI, is a condition where a woman’s ovaries stop functioning normally before she reaches 40.
 This results in decreased fertility due to a lower production of eggs, irregular periods or even cessation of menstrual cycles.

-What causes POI
+What causes Premature Ovarian Insufficiency

 The causes can be varied, from genetic disorders to autoimmune diseases, and even certain treatments like chemotherapy.
 In cases of POI, the option of using donor eggs is a viable solution, as it bypasses the issue of egg production, providing a chance at successful conception.

-Prevalence of POI
+Prevalence of Premature Ovarian Insufficiency

 POI affects approximately 1% of the general population